blakeblackshear/frigate/docs/docs/configuration/object_filters.md

 ### Object Area

 `min_area` and `max_area` filter on the area of an objects bounding box in pixels and can be used to reduce false positives that are outside the range of expected sizes.
 For example when a leaf is detected as a dog or when a large tree is detected as a person, these can be reduced by adding a `min_area` / `max_area` filter.
-The recordings timeline can be used to determine the area of the bounding box in that frame by selecting a timeline item then mousing over or tapping the red box.

 ### Object Proportions